adavisson/study-questions-api-node/README.md

 # study-questions-api-node

 ## About
-An API written in nodejs for https://study-buddy.andydavisson.com
+An API written in nodejs that provides study questions for software developer interviews.

 ## To Run
 1. Clone the repository and install dependencies: